 - 1.16 Sing and Dance on the Tables of a Bouzoukia

 - 1.17 Don Your Black Tie Attire for a Night at the Opera

 - 1.18 Watch a Live Festive Show

 If you plan on spending Christmas in Athens, you can still plan a cultured Athens sightseeing itinerary just as you would when travelling here in the summer.
 Do note that many museums and historical sites are closed on the 25h and 26th December.

 If you choose to travel during this time, you can also enjoy some additional perks.
-Cost of travelling in Greece in winter are lower than average, there are fewer crowds, and museum admissions are free on certain days!
+The cost of travelling in Greece in winter is lower than average, there are fewer crowds and museum admissions are free on certain days!

 Some suggestions on how to enjoy your time during Christmas in Athens are detailed below.

 Enjoy the Festivities at Syntagma Square